jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 #### Tips and Tricks with Wercker

-If you are new to using Wercker, it is very possible that you may create a pipeline incorrectly.
+1. If you are new to using Wercker, it is very possible that you may create a pipeline incorrectly.
 One such case is deleting the default build pipeline and adding a deploy-production pipeline that does not match the build, deploy structure of the wercker.yml file.
 The thought pattern is, there is only one wercker file, so there should only be one pipeline in the workflow.
 This generates an error an Run time.

 <p align="center">
   <img src="/images/wercker/deploy_error.jpg" alt="Workflow error" />
 </p>

-Incorrect scripts in the wercker.yml file will result in a failure in the deploy pipeline when the build run.
+2. Incorrect scripts in the wercker.yml file will result in a failure in the deploy pipeline when the build run.

 <p align="center">
   <img src="/images/wercker/linode_update_failed.jpg" alt="Linode update error" />
 </p>

-It may be tempting to look at the Wercker console output and guess the username in the script section of the wercker.yml file should be "wercker" as in `export WERCKER_STEP_OWNER` as shown in the code snippet below.
-However, this is not correct.
-Using the incorrect user in the script section of the wercker.yml file can lead to a "public key error" output in the Wercker run terminal.
+3. It may be tempting to look at the Wercker console error output and guess that the username in the wercker.yml script should be "wercker" as in `export WERCKER_STEP_OWNER`.
+An incorrect username in the script section of the wercker.yml file can lead to a "public key error" output in the Wercker console output.

 ```bash
 deploy: